kamitoteles/Mozart2CMAQemis/README.md

 You **MUST** change the cmaq_attrs dictionary values in the create_ncfile() function.
 There are de values for all the final CMAQ IO/API attributes that will be saved in the netCDF file.
 The most important are the ones related with the grid description.

-NCOLS, NROWS, NLAYS, XCELL, and YCELL are taken from de original WRF-chemi file values, but all grid attributes (P_ALP, P_BET, P_GAM, XCENT, YCENT, XORIG, and YORIG) are predefined for a test grid,  so you must change this for your specific case.
+NCOLS, NROWS, NLAYS, XCELL, and YCELL are taken from de original WRF-chemi file values, but all grid attributes (P_ALP, P_BET, P_GAM, XCENT, YCENT, XORIG, YORIG, and GDNAM) are predefined for a test grid,  so you must change this for your specific case.

 ## Output